ankitkapooor/Villager/README.md

 Villager#9524:  Every year I do it's mostly for the sacrament for me to be in and out.
 It's a really nice thing to be able to have a small congregation.
 ~~~

 The bot is named Villager as a gag after the Minecraft Villagers who only speak gibberish.
 This model is trained on a tiny one dimensional dataset for only 4 epochs but shows a proof of concept of such bots being capable of industry specific use in the future.

+To run the bot locally, the following dependencies and libraries are required:
+* tensorflow
+* PyTorch
+* transformers (from HuggingFace)
+* pandas
+* discord

+The **pytorch_model.bin** file containing the trained model isn't in the repository because of it's size.
+A link to download it is given in the **Models/epochs_4/model.txt** file.
+To run it locally, download the model and save it in the same directory.
+Alternatively, run the **model_train.ipybn** file on Google Colab and a downloadable model will be trained in roughly 1.5 hours.